Note

 Alignment#

-We can measure alignment of different elements to their neighbours (for which spatial_weights are needed) or to different elements.
+We can measure alignment of different elements to their neighbours (for which Graph is needed) or to different elements.
 We will explore cell alignment (difference of orientation of buildings and cells) and street alignment (difference of orientation of buildings and street segments).

 Cell alignment#